Richard B. Dunn Solar Telescope

 The Dunn Solar Telescope, also known as the Richard B. Dunn Solar Telescope, is a unique vertical-axis solar telescope that specializes in high-resolution imaging and spectroscopy.
 It is located at Sacramento Peak in Sunspot, New Mexico.
-It is the main telescope at the Sunspot Solar Observatory, operated by New Mexico State University in partnership with the National Solar Observatory through funding from the National Science Foundation, the state of New Mexico, and private funds from other partners.
+It was the main telescope at the Sunspot Solar Observatory, operated by New Mexico State University in partnership with the National Solar Observatory through funding from the National Science Foundation, the state of New Mexico, and private funds from other partners.
 The Dunn Solar Telescope helps astrophysicists worldwide better understand the Sun and how it affects Earth.
+In February 2026, the U.S. National Science Foundation announced that the telescope would be dismantled and the Sacramento Peak site restored following the discovery of a liquid mercury leak in the facility and subsequent safety and environmental concerns.

-Completed in 1969, the telescope was upgraded with high-order adaptive optics in 2004 and remains a highly versatile astrophysical observatory that serves as an important test platform for developing new instrumentation and technologies.
+Completed in 1969, the telescope was upgraded with high-order adaptive optics in 2004 and was a versatile astrophysical observatory that served as a test platform for developing new instrumentation and technologies.